TurtleP/TurtleP.github.io-old2/LovePotion/wiki/api/event.md

 # love.event

 <b><i>
-It is possible to define new events by appending the table `love.handlers`.
+It is possible to define new events by appending the table `love.handlers`.<br>
 Such functions can be invoked as usual, via love.event.push using the table index as an argument
 </b></i>